ericgregory/control-demos/petstore-mcp/README.md

 # Petstore MCP Server for Cosmonic Control

-This Wasm component is an example of an MCP server compiled to a secure-by-default Wasm sandbox, enabling MCP hosts to utilize the the [Swagger PetStore API](https://petstore3.swagger.io/api/v3/openapi.json).
+This Wasm component is an example of an MCP server compiled to a secure-by-default Wasm sandbox, enabling MCP hosts to utilize the [Swagger PetStore API](https://petstore3.swagger.io/api/v3/openapi.json).
 The example is written in TypeScript and packaged for deployment to Kubernetes clusters with [Cosmonic Control](https://cosmonic.com/docs/).

 While this component was written for Cosmonic Control, you can run it with any WebAssembly runtime that supports the Component Model and the [WebAssembly System Interface (WASI)](https://wasi.dev/) HTTP API.
 The component is available as an OCI artifact at `ghcr.io/cosmonic-labs/petstore-mcp-server`.